tadhglewis/issue-status/README.md

 Updating is important to get the latest features and patches

 - [This guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) should bring you through the steps of syncing your forked version of this repository.
-Ensure you have backed up your `.env` configuration file as this may be overwritten
+Ensure you have backed up your `.env` configuration file as this may be overwritten, you will need to make sure you include the env variables from the latest version
 - Run `git checkout tags/VERSION` to checkout to the [latest version](#configuration).
 It is not recommended to setup using the master branch

 ### GitHub Pages